riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

   version: '0.0.0',
   summary: 'Tools that help us testing the app',
   documentation: 'README.md',
-  // This tools are only available in development mode! (for security)
+  // Only available in development mode! (for security)
   debugOnly: true
 });